benkeser/slapnap_supplemental/single_sensitivity/README.md

 Do note that this will simultaneously run 33 Docker containers to obtain results.
 Consequently, you may need to increase the available memory available to your Docker program and/or ensure that you are on a computer that has adequate resources for executing this task.

+Also, the "make" command may fail, since this code takes some time to run and the Docker containers are running in the background.
+If this occurs, wait for the Docker containers to finish running, edit the Makefile (making sure you have a copy of the original somewhere) to remove dependence on the Docker containers, and re-run "make" from that point.

 -----

 ## Details